Homemade Oatmeal Bath Tea Recipe

 - metal tea infuser (optional)

-- six size-3 empty tea-bags*
+- six size-3 empty tea-bags* (get them on amazon)

 - cotton string (I used embroidery floss cut into 6 inch/15cm lengths)